mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 layout: post
 ---

 The [previous part]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}) introduced the Bayes decision procedure to find the optimal threshold, i.e. the cut-off score that transforms a recognizer into a classifier that achieves the minimum expected risk.

-The Bayes rules simply compares likelihood ratios with an application-dependent ratio to assign a class.
+The Bayes rules simply compared likelihood ratios with an application-dependent ratio to assign a class.
 The Receiving Operator Characteristics (ROC) has a focus on error trade-offs rather than likelihood ratios, which allows to not only find optimal thresholds but also to run and visualise various investigations, all on one graph.

 The first section looks at threshold optimisation using the ROC curve, and shows why it is equivalent to using the Bayes decision procedure.
-The rest covers various topics around ROC analysis:
+Understanding the connections between different evaluation frameworks is essential to compare and choose the best approach.
+The rest covers various topics related to ROC analysis:
-- Section 2: convexity and how to enforce it with the PAV algorithm
+- Section 2: why ROC convexity matters and how to enforce it with the PAV algorithm
 - Section 3: the connection between ROC and concordance probability via AUC, and why you may *not* want to optimise for the latter
 - Section 4: benchmarking a classifier with majority rules using ROC analysis